 - Easier booking

 It’s not also clear when booking online, how many people a room type sleeps.
 It is almost always difficult to ascertain this information and you more often than not receive an error message that tells you no rooms are available.
-That leaves parents not knowing whether they have exceeding the maximum occupancy level or the hotel is fully booked.
+That leaves parents not knowing whether they have to exceed the maximum occupancy level or the hotel is fully booked.

 - A kid’s activity pack at check-in